aspose-zip/Aspose.ZIP-Products/zip/net/extract/pdfx/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your PDFX files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="PDFX" readMoreLink="https://docs.fileformat.com/view/pdf/x/" >}}
-PDF/X is an ISO 15930 standard published in 2001 with a subset of PDF functionality.
-The standard was established and published based on specific requirements of the printing and publishing industries.
-The requirements for this standard were all devised as per the diverse needs of printing and publishing industries.
-PDF/X requires the conforming files to be complete i.e. self-contained.
-This requires that elements like fonts used in the page should be part of the document.
-Contents such as 3D or video cannot be a part of PDF/X document.
-The information contained in PDF/X document requires it to be accurate.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->